bufemc/a1fbox/README.md

     - CallMonitorLine: line parser and phone number anonymizer
     - CallMonitorLog: optional logger for lines, either one big file or daily files

-- CallInfo: examine a phone number (e.g. do scoring or reverse search)

-- CallPrefix: provides area code (e.g. 07191 for Backnang), country code (e.g. 0049 for Germany) and ONB from BNetzA.

 - CallBlocker: _EXPERIMENTAL_ (WIP, "API" is not final) - listen to call monitor and check RING events
     - CallBlockerLine: line parser and phone number/name anonymizer
     - CallBlockerLog: optional logger for actions, either one big file or daily files

+- CallInfo: examine an unknown phone number for rating or naming
+    - CallInfoType: e.g. Tellows for scoring or RevSearch for reverse search via dasOertliche

+- CallPrefix: retrieve own area code and country code from Fritzbox or from a phone number, resolve name, using data:
+    - ONB: (German) "Ortsnetzbereiche", area codes for Germany for landline numbers (from BNetzA)
+    - RNB: (German) "Mobile Dienste, zugeteilte RNB", codes for mobile numbers (from BNetzA)
+    - countryio-phone / -names: country codes and names (from country.io)

 - Phonebook: inherited and extended from [fritzconnection]'s FritzPhonebook
     - Retrieve all contacts from a phonebook, see [fc-issue-53], [fc-issue-55]